Frequently Asked Questions

 Gas and Water Leak Detection

-Water leak detection equipment can be broadly divided into three categories:1.
-Sound - the detector allows the identification of the leak noise produced by pressurized water escaping the pipe.
-This is the oldest and most widely used method.2.
-Tracer gas - the detector picks up traces of a gas, normally Helium or a mix of Nitrogen (approx 97-98%) + Hydrogen (2-3%).
-Good alternative to sound in noisy environments or small leaks.3.
-Temperature - the detector identifies small temperature differences in the ground caused by the water leaking - only works when there is enough differential between the water and the ground around it.
-Useful in hot water systems where there is enough temperature diferential.
+3. Temperature - the detector identifies small temperature differences in the ground caused by the water leaking - only works when there is enough differential between the water and the ground around it.
+Useful in hot water systems where there is enough temperature differential.

 How far can I Inspect a Pipe?